Tassili n'Ajjer: Prehistoric art

 The rock formation is an archaeological site, noted for its numerous prehistoric parietal works of rock art, first reported in 1910, that date to the early Neolithic era at the end of the last glacial period during which the Sahara was a habitable savanna rather than the current desert.
 Although sources vary considerably, the earliest pieces of art are presumed to be 12,000 years old.
 The vast majority date to the ninth and tenth millennia BP or younger, according to OSL dating of associated sediments.
 The art was dated by gathering small fragments of the painted panels that had dried out and flaked off before being buried.
 Among the 15,000 engravings so far identified, the subjects depicted are large wild animals including antelopes and crocodiles, cattle herds, and humans who engage in activities such as hunting and dancing.
 These paintings are some of the earliest by Central Saharan artists, and occur in the largest concentration at Tassili.
 Although Algeria is relatively close to the Iberian Peninsula, the rock art of Tassili n'Ajjer evolved separately from that of the European tradition.
 According to UNESCO, "The exceptional density of paintings and engravings...have made Tassili world famous."

 Similar to other Saharan sites with rock art, Tassili can be separated into five distinct traditions: Archaic (10,000 to 7500 BCE), Round Head (7550 to 5050 BCE), Bovidian or Pastoral (4500 to 4000 BCE), Horse (from 2000 BCE and 50 CE), and Camel (1000 BCE and onward).

 The Archaic period consists primarily of wild animals that lived in the Sahara during the Early Holocene.
-These works are attributed to hunter-gather peoples, consisting of only etchings.
+These works are attributed to hunter-gatherer peoples, consisting of only etchings.
 Images are primarily of larger animals, depicted in a naturalistic manner, with the occasional geometric pattern and the human figure.
 Usually, the humans and animals are depicted within the context of a hunting scene.

 The Round Head Period is associated with specific stylistic choices depicting humanoid forms and is well separated from the Archaic tradition even though hunter-gatherers were the artists for both.
 The art consists mainly of paintings, with some of the oldest and largest exposed rock paintings in Africa; one human figure stands over five meters and another at three and a half meters.
 The unique depiction of floating figures with round, featureless heads and formless bodies appear to be floating on the rock surface, hence the "Round Head" label.
 The occurrence of these paintings and motifs are concentrated in specific locations on the plateau, implying that these sites were the center of ritual, rites, and ceremonies.
 Most animals shown are mouflon and antelope, usually in static positions that do not appear to be part of a hunting scene.